 As Kairouan flourished in the 8th century, Sidi Okba’s masjid was restored at least twice.
 However, the mosque we see now is largely from the 9th century.
 The Aghlabids (800-909 C.E.) were the semi-independent leaders of most of North Africa.
 In 836, Prince Ziyadat Allah I demolished much of the older mudbrick construction and reconstructed it in more durable stone, brick, and wood.
 The main building, or sanctuary, is sustained by a series of columns, and there is an outdoor courtyard, which is typical of a hypostyle layout.

 Another Aghlabid king expanded the courtyard entry to the prayer room in the late 9th century, adding a dome over the main arches and gateway.
-The dome underlines the centrality of the Mihrab.
+The dome underlines the centrality of

 The dome is an adopted architectural feature from Roman and Byzantine construction.
 The tiny openings in the dome’s drum above the Mihrab area admit natural light into the usually dark inside.
 Rays hit the most important part of the mosque, the Mihrab.
 The drum is supported by squinches, little arches ornamented with shell over rosette motifs reminiscent of Roman, Byzantine, and Umayyad Islamic art.
 Per the architectural historian K. A. C. Creswell, the stone dome is made up of 24 ribs, each with a little corbel at the base, giving the dome the appearance of a sliced cantaloupe.